 - Change all online account and network passwords after removing the infected system from the network.

-- Contact for Federal Reserve Bank’s Customer Contact Center at (888) 333-7010 of any security incident involving a FedLine® connection and/or access control feature.
+- Contact the Federal Reserve Bank Services Support Center for any security incident involving a FedLine® connection and/or access control feature.

 In addition to the guidance provided above by the agencies above, it’s also a good time to review your compliance with FedLine security controls.
 As a user of FedLine, you also play a role in FedLine’s layered security approach or “defense in depth” and are responsible for establishing and maintaining secure environments in your operations.
 By adopting similar controls into your enterprise, you can better stay on top of the evolving threat landscape.